 webinar "pollution by sincle-use plastics: a legal, technical and local approach"

 This webinar combines legal, scientific, and local approaches to banning single use plastic.
 The speakers were one scientist and two lawyers, who explained the negative impacts of plastic on human health and gave a legal review of regulations in Colombia and Costa Rica.
 More than 100 people from different countries attended the webinar.
-Available at link
+See more information in Spanish available at this link

 Advocating for the banning on Expanded Polystyrene and single-use plastics